ArjunaCluster/ArjunaUsers/about/hardware.md

 information about requesting GPUs.

 ### Internet Access
-Workers can not resolve [domain names](https://en.wikipedia.org/wiki/Domain_name) and as a result most internet services may not function correctly.
+Workers can not resolve [domain names](https://en.wikipedia.org/wiki/Domain_name), and as a result, most internet services may not function correctly.
 For example,

 - Cloning a git repository from [github.com]()
 - Downloading packages using `spack`, `pip`, `conda` or `Pkg.jl`